Mason's Systems and Industrial Engineering bachelor's degree is accredited by the Engineering Accreditation Commission of ABET.

-The program educational objectives of the Systems Engineering program are what we expect our students to attain within three to five years of graduation.
-Graduates earning the Bachelor of Science degree in Systems Engineering at George Mason University will:
+The program educational objectives of the Systems and Industrial Engineering program are what we expect our students to attain within three to five years of graduation.
+Graduates earning the Bachelor of Science degree in Systems and Industrial Engineering at George Mason University will:

-- Apply systems engineering methods, processes, models and tools to the engineering of contemporary and future systems.
+- Apply systems engineering methods, processes, models, and tools to the engineering of complex systems.